 10. Ben-Hur (1959)

-The movie was made in 1959 by the American director William Wyler and it is screening after the novel: ”Ben Hur: A tale of the Christ”, written in 1880 by Lew Walace.
-Ben Hur is a heroical story of a fictional character Judah Ben Hur, a jewish prince from Jerusalem, who is wrongfully accused that tried to assassinate the Roman prefect Valerius Gratus, who was convicted at the beginning of the first century for treason and for the fact he was a slave trafficker.
+The movie was made in 1959 by the American director William Wyler and it is screening after the novel: ”Ben Hur: A Tale of the Christ”, written in 1880 by Lew Wallace.
+Ben Hur is a heroical story of a fictional character Judah Ben Hur, a Jewish prince from Jerusalem, who is wrongfully accused that tried to assassinate the Roman prefect Valerius Gratus, who was convicted at the beginning of the first century for treason and for the fact he was a slave trafficker.

-He is released from slavery by a millitary comandant after three years as a slave in galleys and became a contestant in chariots races.
-The intrigue of the novel is characterized by the need of revenge of Ben Hur, but in the same time, he learns the Christian forgiveness and he converts to Cristianity.
-Judah story is running in the same time with the life of Jesus Christ, who will come in the same region as he is, and has the same age.
-This historical movie won 11 Oscars, among which the Award for Best Picture, performance matched after a long time by the movie: The Lord of the Rings: The Return of the King (2003).
-Ben Hur character was played the Charlton Heston.
+He is released from slavery by a military commandant after three years as a slave in galleys and became a contestant in chariots races.
+The intrigue of the novel is characterized by the need for revenge of Ben Hur, but at the same time, he learns the Christian forgiveness and he converts to Christianity.
+Judah’s story is running at the same time with the life of Jesus Christ, who will come in the same region as he is, and has the same age.
+This historical movie won 11 Oscars, among which the Award for Best Picture, performance-matched after a long time by the movie: The Lord of the Rings: The Return of the King (2003).
+Ben Hur’s character was played the Charlton Heston.
 It is considered one of the best historical movies ever made.

 9. Gone With the Wind (1939)

 The action takes place during the American Civil War and The Reconstruction era which lasted until 1877.
 The love story has two main characters: Scarlett O’Hara (Vivien Leigh) and Rhett Butler (Clark Gable).
 This story fascinated the public from the beginning.
 Gone With the Wind is one of the most-watched movies in history and one with the best box office results (especially for that era).